bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 you will choose two or more standard spectra and fit a linear combination of them to the current (i.e. the one highlighted in pale red in the Data groups list) group.
-The fitting is done using the normalized μ(E) spectra.
-If the standards or the unknown are to be flattened, then the flattened spectrum will be used.
+The fitting is done using the normalized
+|mu| (E) spectra.
+If the standards or the unknown are to be flattened, then
+the flattened spectrum will be used.
 (See `the section on background removal <../bkg/norm.html>`__ for details about flattened spectra.)